 Eden Kane was born Richard Sarstedt on 29 March 1942 in Delhi, India, where his father was the accountant to a prosperous tea merchant.
-His family returned home to Britain in the mid-fifties.
+His family returned home to Britain in the mid-fifties when his father died.

 While at school, Richard and his brothers, Peter and Robin, formed their own skiffle group, playing the coffee bars and youth clubs around Croydon.

 But it was as a solo artist that Richard found success.
-He won a 1960 talent contest and immediately joined forces with the management team of Philip Waddilove and Michael Barclay of Audio Enterprises.
+He won a 1960 talent contest in a Chelsea cinema and immediately joined forces with the management team of Philip Waddilove and Michael Barclay of Audio Enterprises.